 25. Grab a burger that does good at DA’Burger

-DA’Burger in New Farm help disadvantaged youth in the local community.
+DA’Burger in New Farm helps disadvantaged youth in the local community.
 This means you can enjoy a delicious burger whilst also knowing you’re doing some good simply by eating!

 26. Spend your Sunday like a local

+Wondering where to go in Brisbane on a Sunday?
 Many Brisbane locals spend their Sundays with a pizza and a beer at The Fox Hotel.
-There’s a reason it’s so popular!
+You’ll soon see why it’s so popular!

 27. Find comfort food

-Craving some American comfort food?
-At Brooklyn Depot in Southbank you’ll find ribs and wings for that BBQ fix that we all need now and again.
+One of the best places to visit in Brisbane for comfort food is Brooklyn Depot.
+At Brooklyn Depot in Southbank, you’ll find ribs and wings for that BBQ fix that we all need now and again.